JVernierFR/DataScience/README.md

 # DataScience
 ==============================

-This repo contains my tests on some datastes
+This repo contains my tests on some datasets

 Project Organization
 ------------